-- At the time of recruitment and at the time of hire, provide all hired workers (excludes immediate family farm labor18) a written disclosure describing the terms and conditions of their work commitment written in the worker's preferred language, to include: - o place of work (with specifics, such as the name and address of the Company or the association), - pay rates (including piece rates) to be paid, - o crops and kinds of activities for which the worker may be assigned, - period of work commitment, - transportation, housing, and any other worker benefits to be provided, if any, and any costs to be charged for each, and - \circ whether state workers' compensation or state unemployment insurance is provided.
+- At the time of recruitment and at the time of hire, provide all hired workers (excludes immediate family farm labor18 and labor exchange/volunteer labor6) a written disclosure describing the terms and conditions of their work commitment written in the worker's preferred language, to include: - o place of work (with specifics, such as the name and address of the Company or the association), - pay rates (including piece rates) to be paid, - o crops and kinds of activities for which the worker may be assigned, - o period of work commitment, - transportation, housing, and any other worker benefits to be provided, if any, and any costs to be charged for each, and - o whether state workers' compensation or state unemployment insurance is provided.

-- □ Maintain documentation of the number of permanent, local, seasonal, migrant, H2A, and immediate and non-immediate family workers. - Maintain records concerning any worker who was terminated, the reason for such termination, and report to the proper authorities (important for H-2A).
-Termination records are not required for immediate family farm labor21 and workers involved in a vocational or apprenticeship program5.
+5'' Maintain documentation of the number of permanent, local, seasonal, migrant, H2A, and immediate and non-immediate family workers.
+Maintain records concerning any worker who was terminated, the reason for such termination, and report to the proper authorities (important for H-2A).
+Termination records are not required for immediate family farm labor 21 , workers involved in a vocational or apprenticeship program 7 , nor labor exchange/volunteer labor 8).